jesse-martinez/jesse-martinez/README.md

 # Hello, I'm Jesse! 👋

 ## 🚀 About Me
 Frontend developer with an emphasis on interactive web experiences.
-Experience in development and UI/UX design for brand & marketing teams.

 ## 🛠️ Skills
 - **Languages:** HTML5, CSS3, JavaScript (ES6+)